Red Sox-Astros ALDS Preview: Can Boston Slow Houston’s Offense, Pull Upset?

 Boston

 The Red Sox are expected to go lefty-heavy against Houston, which owned Major League Baseball’s top offense in 2017.
-Chris Sale gets Game 1, of course, and he’s looking to put a rough 11-start stretch behind him.
-The southpaw allowed 30 runs over 66 innings in the season’s final two months, an undeniable 11-start sample size.
+Chris Sale gets Game 1, of course, and he’s looking to put a rough 11-start stretch behind him: The southpaw allowed 30 runs over 66 innings in the season’s final two months, an undeniable sample size.

-Game 2 starter, Drew Pomeranz, also has question marks.
-His velocity dipped in the final month — by about 2 or 3 mph — which has to be an area of concern.
+Boston’s Game 2 starter, Drew Pomeranz, also comes with question marks.
+His velocity dipped by about 2 or 3 mph in the final month, which has to be an area of concern.
 If he can’t operate in the mid-90s, it makes his bread-and-butter pitch, the curveball, less effective.
-If Pomeranz is suddenly sitting at 93 mph again, and his secondary stuff is on, he could be the Red Sox’s most important piece in this series.
+If Pomeranz suddenly is sitting at 93 mph again, though, and his secondary stuff is on, he could be the Red Sox’s most important piece in this series.

 Houston

-Justin Verlander never stopped being “good,” per se, but holy moly has he been unbelievable since the Astros acquired him in an August waiver-wire deal.
-The former MVP has been virtually unhittable, allowing just four runs in 34 innings, winning all five of his starts and averaging 11.4 strikeouts per nine innings.
-Also, and this will be a theme, Red Sox hitters have had minimal career success against Verlander.
-Boston hitters are collectively hitting just .196 against him with 33 strikeouts.
+Justin Verlander never stopped being “good,” per se, but holy moly, has he been unbelievable since the Astros acquired him in August.
+The former MVP has been virtually unhittable, allowing just four runs in 34 innings, while winning all five of his starts and averaging 11.4 strikeouts per nine innings.
+Also — this will be a theme — Red Sox hitters have had minimal career success against Verlander, collectively hitting just .199 against him with 33 strikeouts.
 Tabbed as the Game 1 starter, Verlander could ultimately get two cracks at Boston in the series.

-Another pitcher against whom the Red Sox have little success is Game 2 starter Dallas Keuchel.
-Another former Cy Young Award winner, Keuchel battled injury and inconsistency in 2017, but he finished strong.
-He posted a 2.95 ERA over his final nine starts of the season, and he’s especially comfortable at home where his 2.94 career ERA at Minute Maid Park is nearly two runs better than his road mark.
+The Red Sox also have had little success against Houston’s Game 2 starter, Dallas Keuchel.
+Another former Cy Young Award winner, Keuchel battled injury and inconsistency in 2017 but finished strong, posting a 2.95 ERA over his final nine starts of the season.
+He’s especially comfortable at home, too, where his 2.94 career ERA at Minute Maid Park is nearly two runs better than his road mark.
 Red Sox hitters are also hitting just .212 (21-for-99) against him.

-Houston also has yet to name a Game 3 starter, but it will either be Brad Peacock or Charlie Morton.
-They combined to go 27-9 this season.
-Peacock split time in the bullpen and rotation while Morton worked primarily as a starter and has the longer track record of success.
+Houston also has yet to name a Game 3 starter, but it will either be Brad Peacock or Charlie Morton, who combined to go 27-9 this season.
+Peacock split time in the bullpen and rotation, while Morton worked primarily as a starter and has the longer track record of success.

 Advantage: Astros